kitao/pyxel/README.md

 App()
 ```

-It is also possible to write simple code using `show` and `flip` functions to draw simple graphics and animations.
+It is also possible to write simple code using `show` function and `flip` function to draw simple graphics and animations.

-The `show` function displays the screen and waits until the `ESC` key is pressed.
+`show` function displays the screen and waits until the `Esc` key is pressed.

 ```python
 import pyxel